S-ENDA/DMH/documentation/dataGovernance.md

 - An institution specific Data Management Handbook (MET has a common template available [here](https://github.com/metno/data-management-handbook));

-- Extended discovery metadata for data in internal production chains (these are metadata elements that provide the necessary information for life cycle management just described); and
+- Extended discovery metadata for data in internal production chains (these are metadata elements that provide the necessary information for life cycle management just described);

 - A Data Management Plan (DMP) document.